 It is not easy to break apart this kind of thing – one loan leads to another and so on.
 What you have to do now, after you realized that you’re in trouble, is to find solutions.
 It’s like an addiction actually – the more you have, the more you want.
 And this way of thinking is what got you here in the first place.

 So, first of all – realize and accept you have a financial problem.
 Take a piece of paper and write down on it all that you have to pay every month – bills for electricity, phone, energy, etc. Write also what you have to pay to the lenders – for your credit card, for your car, for your house or whatever you have to pay.
 Also, consider what you pay for food and other necessities (and only necessities) you have.
 Sum it up and be amazed.

 Now compare the result with your monthly income.
 If you can afford to pay your debts and the resulting sum is smaller than your income, then you are on the good road.
-But if the income is smaller than all your expenses, then this is a turn point in your life.
-It is the time when a solution is required, because equilibrium is necessary in your life.
+But if the income is smaller than all your expenses, then this is a turning point in your life.
+It is the time when a solution is required because equilibrium is necessary for your life.

 Depending on your loans, you can get professional help.
 You can go for a debt consolidation and sum up all your credits/loans into one.
 The lenders usually agree with this kind of practice, because this works in their best interest.

 So instead of 3 loans, you will contract just one, and also – the most important – pay just one.
 There are so many offers available on the market today, that you will surely find a more convenient loan with a lower interest.
 This will make the monthly payment a lot smaller than what you used to pay before.